ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 This section focuses on investigating, remediating and responding to the effects of a cyberattack that has compromised the internal network of your organization.

-For this task you need to [enable file sharing between the KVM and the host system](https://www.debugpoint.com/share-folder-virt-manager/), and use the Diagnostics/Backup & Restore/Restore Backup option with the file provided at [pfsense_backup_file_location](https://a3s.fi/swift/v1/AUTH_d797295bcbc24cec98686c41a8e16ef5/CloudAndNetworkSecurity/final_misconf_pfsense.xml), this file contains the firewall misconfigurations that you are investigating in this task.
+For this task you need to [enable file sharing between the KVM and the host system](https://www.debugpoint.com/share-folder-virt-manager/), and use the Diagnostics/Backup & Restore Backup option with the file provided at [pfsense_backup_file_location](https://a3s.fi/swift/v1/AUTH_d797295bcbc24cec98686c41a8e16ef5/CloudAndNetworkSecurity/final_misconf_pfsense.xml).
+This file contains the firewall misconfigurations that you are investigating in this task.
 Remember to backup your current configuration from the Backup Configuration tab by checking "Include extra data" and "Download configuration as XML", then saving this file in your host machine for future use.

 ![alt text](./misc/backup_restore_guide.png)